kube-HPC/kube-HPC.github.io/site/learn/InstallHkube.md

   --timeout 15m <button class="copy-btn" onclick="copyToClipboard('installHKube')">Copy</button>
 </pre>

+> <div style="font-size: 0.8em"> Note: the IP `192.168.49.2` is taken out of the command `minikube ip`.
+Verify it's your minikube IP. </div>

 This command installs `hkube` in a minimal configuration for development.
 See below for production install.
-> Be patient.
-This can take some time depending on your internet connection
+Be patient.
+This can take some time depending on your internet connection.

 ### 6. Verify HKube Deployment
 Before starting your journey, verify that the required components have fully rolled out: